khulnasoft-lab/design.khulnasoft.com/contents/components/form.md

 #### Success

 Success indicates content that is valid.
 For example, a URL that is formatted correctly or has been successfully pinged.
+You don't need to provide successful validation in most cases, like when there is a long form.
+By *not* providing invalid feedback, you are also saying to the user that what they've entered *is* valid.

 Todo: Add live component block with code example (success)